A validated gap worth solving

 An opportunity is a validated gap between where a customer is and where they want to be, framed as a needNeedUserA user need, pain, desire, or constraintView reference →, pain point, or desire rather than as the thing you might build.
 It is the unit of product discovery that sits between a business goal and a solutionSolutionDiscoveryA proposed approach to address an opportunityView reference →: specific enough to act on, open enough that more than one solution could address it.
-The discipline of opportunity work is mostly the discipline of refusing to let a solution sneak in wearing an opportunity's clothes.

 The word has long meant "an unmet need worth pursuing", but its current product-management precision comes from Teresa Torres and the Opportunity Solution Tree, formalised in Continuous Discovery Habits (2021).
 Torres defines an opportunity as "an unmet customer need, pain point, or desire", and arranges discovery as a tree: a single desired outcomeDesired OutcomeUserWhat the user hopes to achieveView reference → at the root, branching into opportunities, each branching into candidate solutions, each tested by assumptionsAssumptionStrategyA belief taken as true that underpins a strategyView reference →.